simongoricar/pylinx/README.md

 ## 2. Installation
 ### a) Install script <sub>(recommended)</sub>
 The simplest way to install `pylinx` is to use the provided install script.
-This will create a local virtualenv using [Poetry](https://python-poetry.org/) to avoid polluting your global package list.
+It will create a virtualenv in the current directory using [Poetry](https://python-poetry.org/) to avoid polluting your global package list.

 Bash and compatible shells:
 ```shell script